uday7981/one_token/README.md

 - [Candid Introduction](https://internetcomputer.org/docs/candid-guide/candid-intro)
 - [JavaScript API Reference](https://erxue-5aaaa-aaaab-qaagq-cai.raw.ic0.app)

+This project is gonna be divided into multiple canisters , one canister for one chain .
+Currently figuring out how ot sign a transaction in ethereum.

 If you want to start working on your project right away, you might want to try the following commands:

 ```bash